-The story of the Azerbaijani Women’s Support Centre (AWSC) begins in 2005, when a group of dedicated women from across the country decided to support women and families in Canada and globally.
-These women showed great passion to work together towards the well being of women and families in Canada, and also common good of Canadian society.
+The story of the Azerbaijani Women’s Support Centre (AWSC) begins in 2005 when a group of dedicated women from across the country decided to support women and families in Canada and globally.

-Now, after the years of hard work, AWSC is the only not-for-profit organization of Azerbaijani women in Canada.
+After years of hard work, AWSC is Canada's only charity organization for Azerbaijani women.
 We are dedicated to equity, equality and empowerment for all women.
-We also work with women of other communities to achieve great milestones for women.
+We also work with women of other communities to achieve significant milestones for women.

 AWSC is a registered charity organization dedicated to the well-being of all women through community engagement, information, resources, and social, educational, and cultural activities in order to produce positive change.

-AWSC supports the empowerment of all women locally and globally by building their capacities.
+AWSC supports empowering all women locally and globally by building their capacities.

-AWSC is a registered non-profit organization dedicated to the well-being of all women through community engagement, information, resources, and social, educational, and cultural activities in order to produce positive change.
+AWSC is a registered charity dedicated to the well-being of all women through community engagement, information, resources, and social, educational, and cultural activities in order to produce positive change.

 Our core values are: